Skip to content

 2. Click on + Add widget

-5. Under Data sets click the Create new filter button
+5. Under Data, click the + Create New Filter button

-1. This will navigate to the product list page in Set Filter mode
+1. This will navigate to the product list page in Widget Dataset Filter mode

 6. Set a product filter to show all red products